Stefantb/nvim-projects/README.md

     - [X] Subscribe to lifecycle events.
     - [X] Query settings.

-### Default project plugins
+### Default project extensions
-On its own the project infrastructure does nothing interesting so there are some project plugins that come built in.
+On its own the project infrastructure does nothing interesting so there are some project extensions that come built in.

 ##### Sessions